 World Wildlife Fund

-The Word Wild Fund (WWF) is an international non-governmental organization that engages in conservation, research, and education programs worldwide.
-The WWF was founded in 1961, and works in more than 100 countries to promote sustainable use of natural resources, protect endangered species, and reduce human impact on the environment.
+The Word Wild Fund (WWF) is an international non-governmental organization that engages in worldwide conservation, research, and education programs.
+The WWF was founded in 1961 and works in more than 100 countries to promote sustainable use of natural resources, protect endangered species, and reduce human environmental impact.

 What is the Bengal slow loris?